ankitojha07/ankitojha07/README.md

 ## I am a Student and just a student.....
 - 🌱 I’m currently learning anything to get some space in tech :)
-- 🔭 I’m currently working on a React.JS projects!
+- 🔭 I’m currently working on a ChatBot Development!
-- 🥅 2023 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Learn new technologies
-- ⚡ Fun fact: <I just want to write more code, nothing is funnier to me />
+- ⚡ <I just want to write more code />

 ### Connect with me: